pytest-dev/pytest-timeout/README.rst

 timeout is always specified as a number of seconds, and can be defined in a number of ways, from low to high priority:

-1. You can set a global timeout in the `py.test configuration file`__ using the ``timeout`` option.
+1. You can set a global timeout in the `pytest configuration file`__ using the ``timeout`` option.
 E.g.::

       [pytest]